carboncopies/BrainGenix-STS/README.md

 # What is BrainGenix-STS?

-BrainGenix-STS is the Scan Translation System division of the BrainGenix Department.
-The main goal of STS is the functional translation of architectural data from scans of brain tissue and the to-be-developed generic working model of the human brain.
+BrainGenix Scan Translation System (STS) aims to facilitate the functional translation of architectural data from scans of brain tissue and the to-be-developed generic working model of the human brain.
 Depending on feasibility, additional functional data may be incorporated as required.
-STS will incorporate the functional and structural data it recieves into a workable model to be run on the other divisions of the BrainGenix software suite, namely NES and ERS.
+STS will incorporate the functional and structural data it receives into a workable model to be run on the other divisions of the BrainGenix software suite, namely NES and ERS.

 ## Key Features